 In a similar fashion, the power spectrum of fluctuations in terms of $\beta$ and $N_e$ is also given by \footnote{We have used the standard definition of power spectrum $\mathcal{P}_{\phi}=\frac{V_1}{24\pi^2\epsilon}|_{k=aH}$.},

-Concerning the Planck observation \cite{Akrami:2018odb} for spectral index {\it i.e.} with the mean value $n_s\approx 0.965$ and the equation (\ref{ns-beta}), the value of $\beta$ can be specified for a given $N_e$.
-On the other hand, for the inflection point inflation the Hubble parameter can be approximated as
+Concerning the Planck observation \cite{Akrami:2018odb} for spectral index {\it i.e.} with the mean value $n_s\approx 0.965$ and Eq. (\ref{ns-beta}), the value of $\beta$ can be specified for a given $N_e$.
+On the other hand, for the inflection-point inflation the Hubble parameter can be approximated as

 With this estimation and from the normalization for the amplitude of scalar perturbations, (\ref{power}), the parameters in $V_1$ {\it i.e.} $\phi_0,\, m,\,\nu$. can be completely fixed.